 From September 2017 – February 2018, the production ran at PUG in Melbourne, Australia, with Regan Taylor taking over from Te Kohe Tuhaka in the title role, and with Simon Prast as Brabantio/Gratiano.

 Throughout its Auckland and Melbourne seasons, the production featured four of my ex-students from MA Acting at Central: Jasmine Blackborow as Desdemona, Daryl Green as Cassio, Kieran Mortell as Roderigo, and Haakon Smestad as Iago – all of whom are deservedly acclaimed in reviews of the production:

-Australian Arts Review – “The cast of Othello navigate both the emotional landscape of the play and of the physical landscape of the Pop-Up Globe space extraordinarily well … Director Ben Naylor and his team have made something brilliant and unique.”
+Australian Arts Review – “The cast of Othello navigate both the emotional landscape of the play and the physical landscape of the Pop-Up Globe space extraordinarily well … Director Ben Naylor and his team have made something brilliant and unique.”